-1. The aggregate samples of size 10mm to 12.5mm (passing through 12.5mm sieve and retained on 10mm sieve) are first taken and oven-dried at a temperature ranging from 100 degree Celsius to 110 degree Celsius for about four hours.
+1. The aggregate samples of size 10mm to 12.5mm (passing through 12.5mm sieve and retained on 10mm sieve) are first taken and oven-dried at a temperature ranging from 100 degrees Celsius to 110 degrees Celsius for about four hours.

 2. The aggregates are then allowed to cool down at room temperature.